 “Often times, someone initially identifies signs of depression and anxiety as a result of emotional or verbal abuse,” Rebecca Sartor, LICSW, elaborated.
 “However, also common to someone who is experiencing emotional or verbal abuse, is overwhelming insecurity, difficulty with making decisions, inability to trust their own instincts, thoughts, and feelings.
 They may feel tired all the time, physically and emotionally exhausted, and lose interest in things.”

-Another LifeStance Health provider, BreAnna Talley, DBH, LMHC, spoke about common attributes of people who have been abused.
+Another LifeStance Health mental health counselor, BreAnna Talley, DBH, LMHC, spoke about common attributes of people who have been abused.

 People who are victims of abusive relationships often: